 Carleton Place High School – Enter To Learn, Go Forth To Serve

-In July 2016, I returned to the ‘hallowed halls’ of Carleton Place High School with my father, Tom Marshall, former Head of the CPHS Physical Education Department for my entire life until I left for China at age 27.
+In July 2016, I returned to the ‘hallowed halls’ of Carleton Place High School with my father, Tom Marshall, former Head of the CPHS Physical Education Department for my entire life until I left to teach in China at age 27.

 He was also my Coach for many years in many different sports, including basketball, badminton, weight-lifting, downhill racing, track and field, golfing, gymnastics, figure skating and many other sports.